maharit108/Coffee-N-Discuss-API/README.md

 Lastly, upvote, downvote and voter_list was added to articles, which basically made it possible to make patch request, adding number of like/deslike to upvote and downvote fields in article model.
 Voter_list stores the email/username of the user who made the up/downvote so that the user can be limited to make only one vote per article.

 ## User Stories
-  -As a client, I would like to be able to make user accounts and sign in (CREATE, GET requests)so that my personal operations can only be done by me.
+  - As a client, I would like to be able to make user accounts and sign in (CREATE, GET requests)so that my personal operations can only be done by me.
   -As a client, I would like to make PATCH request to change passwork and DELETE request to sign out.
   -As a client, I would like to be able to make GET request to show/index my articles.
   -As a client, I would like to make GET request without having to sign in, so that everyone can see my articles, read, like/dislike and comment on them